Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 #### Writeback to Snowflake

-Typically for large batch transforms we will use Snowflake’s automated capability to read data from S3 called[Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro.html), or alternatively the [COPY](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table.html) command to perform bulk loads.
+Typically for large batch transforms we will use Snowflake’s automated capability to read data from S3 called [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro.html), or alternatively the [COPY](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table.html) command to perform bulk loads.
 Since this data set is in a dataframe we can use the Python connector to write it directly back to Snowflake.